 Using Magnesium Citrate to Boost Your Magnesium Levels

-Magnesium citrate contains over 2x the elemental magnesium per gram as magnesium l-threonate.
-Magnesium citrate molecules are easily absorbed in the intestines, so they can be carried to cells throughout the body.
+Magnesium citrate (the kind we use in Natural Calm) contains over 2x the elemental magnesium per gram as magnesium l-threonate.
+Magnesium citrate molecules are also easily absorbed in the intestines, so they can be carried to cells throughout the body.
 Many people notice a rapid calming effect on the mind.

 Award-winning Natural Calm® magnesium citrate powder is a delicious magnesium supplement that dissolves in liquid, creating a fizzy beverage you can drink hot or cold.
 Just one teaspoon of Natural Calm delivers 205 milligrams of magnesium: about half of what men need every day and about 2/3 of what women need.

 Explore our shop today to find a Natural Calm® supplement that not only tastes great but will also help you feel better mentally and physically.